semagrow/kobe/operator/readme.md

   name: dbpedia               #the name of the dataset (must be small letters and <15 chars)
 spec:
   image: kostbabis/virtuoso
-  toDownload: true            #if false it will skip downloading and data loading and fetch the db/dump files
+  forceLoad: true             #if false it will skip downloading and data loading and fetch the db/dump files
-                              #if they exist (the dataset was loaded earlier)
+                              #if they exist (f.e the dataset was loaded earlier)
   downloadFrom:  http://...   #the dump location
   count: 1                    #how many instances of this database you want in your cluster (under same service)
-  port: 8890                  #the port it listens to (optional default is 8890)
+  port: 8890                  #the port it listens to (it defaults to 8890)
 ```
 After writing the yaml of the dataset in the above format apply it
 `kubectl apply -f my-kobe-dataset.yaml`